1. Home

 Strength exercise is especially important for the bones in and around your hips.

-This could include activities like walking, aerobics, climbing stairs, tennis, hiking, yoga, or even dancing.
-Once again, it’s important to choose activities that you like to do and can perform safely.
+This could include walking, aerobics, climbing stairs, tennis, hiking, yoga, or even dancing.
+Once again, it is important to choose activities you enjoy and can perform safely.

-If you have already been diagnosed with osteoporosis or osteopenia, it can be best to perform low-impact activities (walking, or yoga) compared to high-impact activities like running or jumping so that your bones can rebuild gradually and safely.
-(2)
+If you have already been diagnosed with osteoporosis or osteopenia, it can be best to perform low-impact activities (walking or yoga) compared to high-impact activities like running or jumping so that your bones can rebuild gradually and safely.

 Hip strengthening exercises should focus on mobility, strength, and stability.

-• Keeping your hips flexible helps to ensure you are able to do basic daily activities, like bending over or lifting your foot to put your shoe on.
+• Keeping your hips flexible helps ensure you can perform basic daily activities, like bending over or lifting your foot to put your shoe on.

-• Strength in the muscles surrounding the hip can help reduce pressure on the hip joint.
-Staying healthy and strong is necessary for movements like lifting your grandchildren, or even climbing stairs.
+• Strengthening the muscles surrounding the hip can help reduce pressure on the hip joint.
+Staying healthy and strong is necessary for movements like lifting grandchildren or climbing stairs.

 • Finally, better balance helps reduce the risk of falls to help prevent future injuries.